Graduate assistant work rules and policies

 Graduate assistants typically take three courses (9-10 credits) and are required to register for at least six credits every regular semester.
 However, doctoral students who have completed all required doctoral credits, including all dissertation credits, may register for less than six credits or must be registered for maintenance credits.

-All GTA and GRA positions in the department are covered by the department Graduate Assistant Work Rules and Policies.
+All GTA and GRA positions in the department are covered by this document.
 Most, but not all, GA positions in the department are covered by the University Graduate Employee Organizing Committee (GEOC) Agreement.

 Questions and clarifications about the work rules should be brought to the attention of the director of graduate studies.
 Concerns about the work rules and their implementation should be directed to the department chairperson.